SAP-archive/cloud-platform-workflow-virtual-event/exercises/03/readme.md

 - "Region": select the entry that reflects the Cloud Foundry API endpoint URL that is related to the organization connected to your trial subaccount.
 In other words, you can search by entering `cf` in the selection search box to find and select the appropriate entry, such as "Europe (Frankfurt) - AWS", which corresponds to `cf.eu10.hana.ondemand.com`, or "US East (VA) - AWS", which corresponds to `cf.us10.hana.ondemand.com`

-- "Subaccount": this should be the ID of your trial subaccount, from your "CF Trial Subaccount Home" page, as shown in this screenshot, where `b88f...` is the ID:
+- "Subaccount": this should be the ID of your trial subaccount, from your "Trial Subaccount Home" page, as shown in this screenshot, where `b844...` is the ID (note there are other IDs relating to connected environments, but it's the subaccount ID that's needed):

   ![subaccount ID](subaccountid.png)

 - "Display Name": specify anything you want here; we recommend you use the Subdomain name of the subaccount